NathanaelSpecht/Engine/README.md

 ## Licensing

-TIS's files and license are in the `tis/` folder.
+Game engine files and license are in the `engine/` folder.

 SDL2's files and license are in the `sdl2/` folder.

 Graphics and audio files and licenses are in the `data/` folder.

-TIS will always be free and open source.
+My game engine will always be free and open source.

 Nathanael Specht
-Trees in Space